 - Bill of Materials (BOM) — The BOM is a list of all the components (and quantities of each) that make your product or are used to build it, this includes labels, packaging and even consumable materials used during production.
-A BOM can be seen as a summary of your product specifications, in some cases BOMs are fully detailed including materials, colors, finishes and more.
+A BOM can be seen as a summary of your product specifications, in some cases, BOMs are fully detailed including materials, colors, finishes and more.
 It is usually created as a spreadsheet.

 - Volumes & Minimum Order Quantities (MOQ) — This could be easily integrated into the BOM document, but it could be used separately to get information on costs for different volumes.
-The cost of every components usually varies greatly based on the volume.
-Suppliers will often have MOQs that can have impact on your product and logistics costs.
+The cost of every component usually varies greatly based on the volume.
+Suppliers will often have MOQs that can have an impact on your product and logistics costs.